Pathoschild/smapi-mod-dump/source/Mouse Move Mode/README.md

 ### Windows

 Preparing environment
-- Install NET 5.0 (Need manual download from https://dotnet.microsoft.com/en-us/download/dotnet/5.0 , as this no logner support version)
+- Install NET 6.0
-- Install Visual Studio 2019 (or VS2019) as your IDE as this is the only Version that support NET 5.0 (It seem that VS2022 can still build from this source, but you can't create a new NET5.0 solution)
+- Install Visual Studio 2019 (or VS2022) as your IDE
-- Get source code (it can be done using `git clone` or you can just download it), still you don't know about `git` then it quite hard to make contributing.
+- Get source code (it can be done using `git clone` or you can just download it)
 - Open the project `MouseMoveMode.sln` file from VS2019

 Extra: install Nuget package (the project file already come with it, this should be automated if you using Visual Studio IDE)